mablack/cordova-diagnostic-plugin/README.md

     - {String} path - absolute path to the storage location
     - {String} filePath - absolute path prefixed with file protocol for use with cordova-plugin-file
     - {Boolean} canWrite - true if the location is writable
-    - {Integer} freeSpace - number of bytes of free space on the device on which the storage locaiton is mounted.
+    - {Integer} freeSpace - number of bytes of free space on the device on which the storage location is mounted.
     - {String} type - indicates the type of storage location: either "application" if the path is an Android application sandbox path or "root" if the path is the device root.
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 The function is passed a single string parameter containing the error message.